trufflesuite/trufflesuite.com/src/tutorials/getting-started-with-drizzle-and-react.md

 componentDidMount() {
   const { drizzle } = this.props;

-  // subscribe to changes in the store, keep state up-to-date this.unsubscribe = drizzle.store.subscribe(() => {
+  // subscribe to changes in the store this.unsubscribe = drizzle.store.subscribe(() => {

-    const drizzleState = drizzle.store.getState();
+    // every time the store updates, grab the state from drizzle const drizzleState = drizzle.store.getState();

-    if (drizzleState.drizzleStatus.initialized) {
+    // check to see if it's ready, if so, update local component state if (drizzleState.drizzleStatus.initialized) {
       this.setState({ loading: false, drizzleState });
     }